-What about the next 50 years?
+What about the coming decades?

-- The seeds of the dominant factors of the environment in 50 years from now are probably with us today - The problem is that a lot of other seeds are here as well, and sifting out the significant from the merely distracting is the challenge - So with that in mind lets work out the big drivers in today's environment...
+- The seeds of the dominant factors of the future environment are probably with us today - The problem is that a lot of other seeds are here as well, and sifting out the significant from the merely distracting is the challenge - So with that in mind lets work out the big drivers in today's environment...